Myanmar Editor Jailed For 2 Years Over Coronavirus Error - UrduPoint

 The state has so far only reported two cases of coronavirus and no deaths.

-The government has warned people will be prosecuted for spreading misinformation about the pandemic, but this is the first known case.
+The government has warned people will be prosecuted for spreading misinformation about the pandemic, but this is the first known case involving a journalist.

 It is also drafting new legislation on the control of communicable diseases that would make it even easier to criminalise reporters deemed to be causing public panic.